 3.5.1 No Snow

 As mentioned in the Introduction, the lack of snow during the 2012 winter led to high surface temperatures, deep afternoon mixed layers, and low ozone concentrations (Lyman and Shorthill 2013).
 We examine the impact of snow cover by comparing a simulation for the 1-6 February 2013 period with no snow below 2000 m (NONE) to the FULL simulation.
 Returning to Fig. 3.5, the lack of snow raises the mid-day surface temperatures by as much as 10 °C and the depth of the mixed layer is much greater than that observed during February 2013.
 The differences in potential temperature at Roosevelt tend to become negligible above a few hundred meters from the surface.
 As a further example, potential temperature profiles from the FULL and NONE simulations are plotted at Ouray from 0900 UTC to 1800 UTC on 3 February (Fig. 3.11).
 Extensive tethersonde observations at this location help to provide an indication of the boundary layer structure there during the day, in this instance 1500 and 1800 UTC (Schnell et al. 2014).
 Potential temperatures are ~7 °C warmer in NONE in the lowest 500 m.
-However, the FULL simulation fails to capture the extremely cold and shallow mixed layer observed on this day.
+However, even the FULL simulation fails to capture the extremely cold and shallow mixed layer observed on this day.

 Not surprisingly, the 2-m temperature biases relative to the 6 surface stations are very large, particularly at night, with the average difference for the 6-day period being 7.6 °C (see Fig. 3.7 and Table 3.3).
 In addition, the mean 2-m temperatures from the NONE simulation are much higher than those apparent from the BASE or FULL simulations (Fig. 3.8).

 Several interrelated processes contribute to the higher low-level temperatures in the NONE simulation relative to the FULL simulation.
 First, when the snow is removed from the basin floor, the decrease in surface albedo results in greater absorption of solar radiation and leads to a warmer boundary layer.
-Second, the sensitivity of the CAP to ice-phase microphysics is minimized in the NONE simulation since the warmer boundary layer over the bare ground/vegetation is not cold enough (i.e., higher than -12 °C) to nucleate cloud ice.
+Second, the sensitivity of the CAP to ice-phase microphysics is minimized in the NONE simulation since the warmer boundary layer over the bare ground/vegetation is not cold enough (i.e., lower than -12 °C) to nucleate cloud ice.
 Finally, liquid-phase stratus develops in the NONE simulation as opposed to ice-phase fogs overnight, which leads to higher temperatures due to increased longwave radiation at the surface.

-Fig. 3.12 contrasts the simulated time evolution of the CAP at Horsepool from the BASE, FULL, and NONE simulations.
+Figure 3.12 contrasts the simulated time evolution of the CAP at Horsepool from the BASE, FULL, and NONE simulations.
 The strong capping inversion effectively constrains the thermal and stability differences to lie beneath it.
 The FULL simulation clearly has a colder, shallower CAP than the BASE simulation with the NONE simulation having the weakest inversion and warmest CAP.
 This weakened stability allows further eastward penetration of downsloping westerly flow from the Wasatch Range into the western periphery of the CAP (not shown).

 3.5.2 No Western Snow